LogicLegendX/ChatGPT-AI-Crypto-Trading-Bot/README.md

 Here's a YouTube video if you are still confused: https://www.youtube.com/watch?v=A25BI356kA0&t=37s

+This FAQ answers common questions about using an AI crypto trading bot on Ethereum with open-source smart contracts.

 ## ❓ FAQ

 ❓ **Is this bot profitable?**

 Profitability depends on many factors, including market conditions, strategy configuration, risk management, and execution costs.
 This project is designed as an educational framework to demonstrate how AI-assisted trading logic can be implemented, not as a guaranteed profit system.

-Users are encouraged to test, modify, and evaluate strategies independently before using them in real market conditions.

 ❓**Can I use the source code on another IDE other than remix.ethereum.org?**

-No. The bot is designed to run with the remix ID enviornment so it is reccomended running there.
-In the future we will add other Ethereum based enviornments if you prefer to use another one.
+No. The bot is designed to run with the remix ID environment so it is recommended running there.
+In the future we will add other Ethereum based environments if you prefer to use another one.

 ❓ **Is this an official ChatGPT or OpenAI product?**